MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-app-project.md

     PowerApps Studio opens with a blank canvas in another browser tab.

-1. Create your app (or at least make one change), and then save it.
+1. Create your app (or at least make one change), and then save your changes.

 1. On the browser tab where you selected your project, select **Done**.